shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 > It must be clear from the explanation of this breakdown of work both that each student is responsible for
 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.

-> The main tasks for this project would be designing the programming language, the back end server with the linux virtual machine and the front end with the online editor and the debugger.
+The main tasks for this project would be:
->
+1. Creating the grammar for the programming language 1
+2. Lexical analysis 2
+3. Syntax analysis 1
+4. Semantic analysis 2
+5. Debugger : Resume 1
+6. Debugger : Step Over 2
+7. Debugger : Step into 1
+8. Debugger : Step out 2
+9. UI Design for the web application 1
+10. Connecting AWS virtual machine to the api calls 1+2
+11. Making the API 2
+12. Making the IDE on the web app for the programming language 1

 #### Student 1

 > *Student 1 should complete this section.*

-> Student 1 will be tasked with doing the back end of the web app and a collaboration with student number 2 on the design and the making of the programming language
+Student 1 will be tasked creating the grammar for the programming language, syntax analysis for the language, the Resume and Step into button on the debugger, the design for the UI on the web application, making the IDE on the Web Application.
+And student 1 will work with student 2 on connecting the api to the linux virtual machine on aws

 #### Student 2

 > *Student 2 should complete this section.*

-> Student 2 will be tasked with doing the front end of the web app and a collaboration with student number 1 on the design and the making of the programming language
+Student 2 will be tasked with doing the lexical analysis, the semantic analysis, the Step Over and Step Out button on the debugger, making the api and making the virtual machine work on the aws server.
+And student 2 will work with student 1 on connecting the api to the linux virtual machine on aws